FREE SHIPPING on every order to the US

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Ketorolac Tromethamine Information
+Ketorolac Information

 Ketorolac is used to relieve moderately severe pain, usually after surgery.
 Ketorolac is in a class of medications called NSAIDs.
 It works by stopping the body's production of a substance that causes pain, fever, and inflammation.